Finn Pratt

 Finn Axel Pratt AO PSM (born 1960) is a retired senior Australian public servant.
 He was most recently Secretary of the Department of the Environment and Energy.

 Life and career

 Pratt has a Bachelor of Arts from the Australian National University.

 He was appointed Chief Executive Officer of Centrelink in September 2008.
 Finn Pratt was promoted to the role of Secretary of the Department of Human Services in 2009.

 In 2011, Pratt moved into the position of Secretary of the Department of Families, Housing, Community Services and Indigenous Affairs.

 In 2013 he was appointed Secretary of the Department of Social Services.

 On 7 September 2017, the Prime Minister Malcolm Turnbull announced Pratt's appointment as Secretary of the Department of the Environment and Energy, commencing 18 September [4].

 Pratt retired from office on 11 October 2019 following a 36 year career in the Australian Public Service.

+Robodebt Royal Commission

-Pratt was the most senior public servant to appear before the Royal Commission into the Robodebt Scheme.
+Pratt was one of the most senior public servants to appear before the Royal Commission into the Robodebt Scheme.
 His evidence included: